Skip navigation

 Multi-antenna techniques

 Multi-antenna techniques (here referred to as Massive MIMO features) include all variants of beamforming, null-forming, and MIMO.
-Applying Massive MIMO features to a Massive MIMO radio results in significant performance gains because of the higher degrees of freedom provided by a large number of radio chains.
+Applying Massive MIMO features to a Massive MIMO radio results in significant performance gains because of the higher degrees of freedom provided through the use of many radio chains and a large antenna aperture.

 Beamforming

-During transmission, beamforming is the ability to direct radio power through the radio channel toward a specific receiver, as shown in the top left quadrant of Figure 1.
-By adjusting the phase and amplitude of the transmitted signals, constructive addition of the corresponding signals at the user equipment receiver can be achieved which increases the received signal strength and, thus, the end-user throughput.
-Similarly during reception, beamforming is the ability to collect the signal power from a specific transmitter.
-The beams formed are constantly adapted to the surroundings to give high performance in both uplink (UL) and downlink (DL).
+During transmission, beamforming is the ability to direct transmit power through the radio channel toward a specific receiver, see Figure 1, part A. By adjusting the phase and amplitude of the transmitted signals, constructive addition of the corresponding signals at the user equipment receiver can be achieved which increases the received signal strength and, thus, the user throughput.
+Similarly, during reception, beamforming is the ability to collect the signal power from a specific transmitter.
+The beams formed are constantly adapted to the surroundings to give high performance in both UL and DL.

 MIMO (Multiple Input, Multiple Output) techniques

 Spatial multiplexing, here referred to as MIMO, is the ability to transmit multiple data streams, using the same time and frequency resource, where each data stream can be beamformed differently.
-The purpose of MIMO is to increase throughput.
+The purpose of MIMO is to increase user throughput and capacity.
 MIMO builds on the basic principle that when the received signal quality is high, it is better to receive multiple streams of data with reduced power per stream, than one stream with full power.

 The potential is large when the received signal quality is high, and the beams carrying the data streams are designed not to interfere with each other.
-The potential diminishes when the mutual interference between streams increases.
 MIMO works in both UL and DL, but for simplicity, the description below will be based on the DL.
-The details of how these work are explained in detail in [2, Ch.
-4,6,13].
+More details can be found in [2, Ch.
+6].

 Single-user MIMO (SU-MIMO) is the ability to transmit one or multiple data streams, also called layers, from one transmitting array to a single user.
-SU-MIMO can thereby increase the throughput for that user and increase the capacity of the network.
 The number of layers that can be supported, called the rank, depends on the radio channel and the minimum number of antennas on each side.
 To distinguish between DL layers, a UE must have at least as many receiver antennas as there are layers.

 SU-MIMO can be achieved by sending different layers on different polarizations in the same direction.
-SU-MIMO can also be achieved in a multi-path environment, where there are many radio propagation paths of similar strength between the Massive MIMO radio and the UE, by sending different layers on different propagation paths, as shown in the bottom left quadrant of Figure 1.
+SU-MIMO can also be achieved in a multi-path environment, where there are many radio propagation paths of similar strength between the Massive MIMO radio and the UE, by sending different layers on different propagation paths, Figure 1, part C.

-In multi-user MIMO (MU-MIMO), which is shown in the bottom right quadrant of Figure 1, different layers in separate beams are transmitted to different users using the same time and frequency resource, thereby increasing the network capacity.
+In multi-user MIMO (MU-MIMO), Figure 1, part D, different layers are transmitted to different users using the same time and frequency resource, thereby increasing the network capacity.
 To use MU-MIMO, the system needs to find two or more users that need to transmit or receive data at the very same time.
-Also, for efficient MU-MIMO, the interference between the users should be kept low.
+Also, for efficient MU-MIMO, the interference between the users should be kept low relative to noise and intercell interference.
 This can be achieved by using generalized beamforming with null forming such that when a layer is sent to one user, nulls are formed in the directions of the other simultaneous users.

 Acquiring channel knowledge for Massive MIMO